-Understand if you spending enough money on lead generation and marketing to generate the sales you need.
+Understand if you are spending enough money on lead generation and marketing to generate the sales you need.

-Understand if there are employee issues in your business that are adversely affecting your business
+Understand if there are employee issues in your business that are adversely affecting your business.

 The Concentration of Effort - Ongoing

-In order to grow your business, in addition to the items that you as a business owner need to be on top of, your role needs to be the one to:
+To grow your business, in addition to the items that you as a business owner need to be on top of, your role needs to be the one to: